yanncabral/open_settings_plus/README.md

 A comprehensive Flutter plugin to seamlessly navigate to various settings screens on both iOS and Android devices, ensuring compatibility with the latest versions of both platforms.

+## Known Issues

+We are aware that the shortcuts in open_settings_plus are not functioning properly on the latest versions of iOS 18.
+This issue is currently under investigation, but progress has been challenging due to the lack of documentation or online resources regarding the new URL schemes.

+A fix is being actively worked on and will be released as soon as possible.

 ## 🚀 Usage

 To integrate `open_settings_plus` into your project, add it as a dependency in your `pubspec.yaml` file.